-This Section is not intended to preclude disciplinary action or provide for a time frame for that action except as otherwise provided in this Agreement.
+This Section is not intended to preclude disciplinary action and/or possible effects on eligibility for future State employment related to the stewardship of State property.
+In addition, it is not intended to provide for a time frame for such action except as otherwise provided in this Agreement.